jessie-mutz/inducible-defense-model/README.md

 | tau_g_out | qualitative behavior at equilibrium across values of tau (induction responsiveness) and g (seedling maturation rate) |
 | tau_m_out | qualitative behavior at equilibrium across values of tau (induction responsiveness) and m (mature plant mortality rate) |

-Each list element has the structure:
+Each list has named elements: 'baseline', 'theta = 4', 'c = 5', and 'r = 8', with the structure:
 (For detail on behavior diagnostics, e.g., 'pos', 'pt.eq', 'cyc1', see 'run_qual' function in 01_model-functions.R)

 | Column name | Description |